 Seven Facts You Didn't Know About the Gettysburg Address

-One-hundred fifty years ago today, President Abraham Lincoln delivered the "Gettysburg Address."
+Over one-hundred fifty years ago today, President Abraham Lincoln delivered the "Gettysburg Address."

 At a scant 272 words, it has become Lincoln’s most famous speech and is one of American history’s best known as well.